CrAfTsArMy/CraftsCore_Minecraft/README.md

 ![GitHub issues](https://img.shields.io/github/issues-raw/CrAfTsArMy/CraftsCore_Minecraft)

 ### Important!
 There will be no more updates (except bug fixes) for the CraftsCore Minecraft plugin from the current point of view!
+(Does not work with newer CraftsCore versions anymore!
+Use at your own risk)

 ### Maven
 ```xml